UNEDLabs/moodle-repository_osp/README.txt

 1. Content
 ==========

-This plugin lets you add any EJS application stored in the OSP-Compadre library (http://www.compadre.org/osp) directly into your Moodle courses.
+This plugin lets you add any EjsS application stored in the OSP-Compadre library (http://www.compadre.org/osp) directly into your Moodle courses.

 2. License